Response data transformations

 Single Record

-Using the Single Record transformation, the nested position.id values are combined into one field, separated by a comma.
+Using the Single Record transformation, the nested positions.id values are combined into one field, separated by a comma.
 This ensures each parent entity (a company in this example) is contained within a single Airtable record.

 Id Positions id